 “I love you so much”

 Another popular photo spot is the wall of Jo’s Coffee that features a graffiti “I love you so much!”
 There’s a beautiful story behind this sign.
 When the co-owner of Jo’s Coffee, Liz Lambert, had a fight with her girlfriend Amy Cook, the latter sprayed the words on the wall of the coffee shop.
-The sign eventually became one of the most recognizable symbols of the city.
+The sign eventually became one of the most recognizable symbols of the city and a popular proposal spot.

 Jo’s Coffee — 1300 S Congress Ave